Bernie Sanders on Equal Pay

 Immigrant Wage Gap

-In 2016, there were 27.0 million foreign-born persons in the U.S. labor force, 16.9 percent of all full-time workers.
+In 2016, there were 27.0 million foreign-born persons in the U.S. labor force, 16.9 percent of total full time workers.
 Immigrant workers earn substantially less than U.S. born workers.
 The Bureau of Labor Statistics reported that foreign-born workers made 83.1 percent of the earnings of their native-born counterparts in 2016.

 The 2017 Bureau of Labor and Statistics report shows foreign-born workers median weekly earnings were $715 compared to the median weekly earnings of $860 for their native-born counterparts.
 The median weekly earnings among foreign-born men was $751 while native born men earned $951.
 Median weekly earnings among foreign-born women was $655 which is 86.0 percent of the $762 in weekly earnings of their native-born counterparts.